Flexible care allowance

 You cannot get flexible care allowance if

-- you are paid a parental allowance at the same time
+- you are paid daily allowances for parents at the same time

 - you are paid partial care allowance for one of the children in your family